SrinathBegudem/ai-agent-deployment-engineer-takehome/README.md

 - Interactive CLI with optional user feedback for further customization
 - Modular architecture with clean separation of concerns

+### Important Design Notes

+**Content Safety by Design**

+When users request inappropriate content (violence, gore, scary themes), the system does not refuse or show errors.
+Instead, it gracefully transforms the request into age-appropriate content through prompt engineering.
+For example, a request for "violent battle" becomes a story about "animals cooperating to build a fence together."

+This approach provides:
+- Better user experience (no confusing error messages)
+- Robust safety (hard to bypass with clever wording)
+- Always delivers value (user gets a story regardless of input)

+**Efficient API Usage**

+Most stories score 8-9/10 on first generation with 0 refinement rounds needed.
+This is intentional and demonstrates well-crafted prompts, not a bug.
+The refinement loop only activates when quality falls below threshold (7/10), minimizing API calls and costs while maintaining quality.

+See [tests/edge_cases_tested.md](tests/edge_cases_tested.md) for comprehensive testing documentation including extreme edge cases.

 ## Architecture
 ```
 User Request